The Toxic Effects of the

 memory, upper and lower respiratory symptoms, joint and muscle

-pain and gastrointestinal disturbances
+pain and gastrointestinal disturbances.

-The subjects were found to have an elevated number of CD26 cells
+The subjects were found to have an

-and a higher rate of autoimmunity
+and a higher rate of autoimmunity [when the person's own immune

 system mistakenly makes antibodies which attack their own body